jayoharedee/comp1231/labs/week-12/cookies/index.md

 // output: course=comp1231;
 ```

 Notice that we are using the assignment operator above to create this value.
 This operator would typically overwrite any previous data stored. `document.cookie` is engineered to be an object.
 When we console log `document.cookie` it's returns as a string but the property itself is actually an object.
-Patterns are used known as getters and setters that allow us to continually assign values to the cookie.
+In computer science there are various patterns and cookie was engineered to make use of two, known as a 'getter' and a 'setter'.
+You don't need to know more than that when working with cookies.
+Just know because of it's development, cookies can be re-assigned values unlike regular variables.

 You try it out in your browser.